pvelayudhan/ccm_benchmate/INSTALLATION.md

 pip install .
 ```

 This will create the conda environment and install all the dependencies.
 There are a few things to keep in mind which are
 not included in this package yet and there are some gotchas:

 1. MMSEQS requires AVX512 instruction sets.
 If you have a new-ish personal computer, that should be fine.
 It might not run on
 apple silicon, I have not tested that.
-Additionally, some of the older cpus on HPC do not support this.
+Additionally, some of the older CPUs on HPC do not support this.
 You will need to
 create a job where you specify this constraint by including `-constraint=avx512`

 2. Singularity is not included in this package, however, there is an instance of singularity and another one of apptainer